MathSEE-Modeling-Week/Modeling-Week/README.md

 ## 3 Basic UQ Methods

 To solve an Uncertainty Quantification (UQ) problem, a variety of methods can be used.
-In this exercise, we are starting simple by getting to know the Monte Carlo (MC) method.
+In this section, we are starting simple by getting to know the Monte Carlo (MC) method.

 ### 3.1 Monte Carlo
 Get familiar with the [Monte Carlo](UQ/MC.ipynb) (MC) method.
-In the example we sample from the following distribution:
+In the example, we sample from the following distribution:

 $X\sim \mathcal{N}(0.5, 0.01)$.

+In the notebook, you can find a few tasks, such as varying the sample size or changing the distribution.
+This will help you to explore how different parameters influence the results and how the Monte Carlo method works in practice.

 ### 3.2 Monte Carlo as an UM-Bridge Client
-Implement the MC method as an UM-Bridge client.
-[Here](UQ/MC_client.ipynb) you can find an example client.
+Next, you will implement the MC method as an UM-Bridge client.
+[Here](UQ/MC_client.ipynb) you can find an example MC client template.

-### 3.3 Solve an Integral using UM-Bridge
+#### Solve an Integral using UM-Bridge
-The last step of this first exercise is to combine the UM-Bridge server and the UM-Bridge client to solve the following integral:
+The final step of this exercise involves using the UM-Bridge framework to solve the following integral:

-$\int_{0}^{1} f(x) \\textit{d}x$.
+$\int_{0}^{1} f(x) \\textit{d}x$,

+where $f(x) = sin(2\pi x)$.

+#### Follow these steps to complete the task:
+1. Run the [UM-Bridge server](UQ/MC_server.ipynb) as defined in section **2.1** to set up the model.
+2. Connect the MC client to the server and evaluate the function $f(x)$ at random points $X_i \sim \mathcal{U}([0, 1])$.
-First, run the server from **2.2**.
-Then connect the MC client to the server.
-Look at the result and vary the sample size until you get a satisfactory result.
+3. Look at the result of the MC estimator and vary the sample size $N$ to see how it affects the accuracy of the estimate.

 Note: If you are running your server and client in a notebook you must put them in two different files to prevent the server from blocking the client's execution.

 ## 4 UQ Application
 In this exercise we are looking at the Predator-Prey Model as a UQ problem and solve it with the MC method